Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 MARKET SUMMARY:

-firmer at midday with the S&P 30 points higher.
-The U.S. Dollar Index is 20
+is sharply higher at midday with the S&P 90 points higher.
+The U.S. Dollar

-downside leader.
-Precious metals are firmer with gold up 50.00.
+higher with cattle leading.
+Precious metals are firmer with gold up 95.00.

 CORN:

-the 20-day moving average at $4.44, which we remain just above, with the Upper
+the May chart, resistance is the 20-day moving average at $4.59 with the lower

 SOYBEANS: